 Macaroni Salad is one of the recipes my mama always cooked growing up, especially for BBQs and cookouts.
 It's essentially potato salad, but with macaroni pasta, and we even throw in a little shredded cheese!

-- Elbow Macaroni – The classic pasta choice for Southern macaroni salad.
-Its small, curved shape holds onto the creamy dressing, ensuring every bite is full of flavor.
+- Elbow Macaroni: This is the classic pasta for Southern macaroni salad.
+Those little curved noodles grab onto all that creamy dressing, so every bite is actually coated and full of flavor.

 Full instructions with serving sizes can be found in the recipe card below.